 - A. "Students in nursing programs shall meet requirements established by the controlling institution.
-Additional requirements may be stipulated by the nursing program for nursing students because of the nature and legal responsibilities of nursing education and nursing practice. - B. Admission requirements and practices shall be stated and published by the controlling institution's publications and must include assessment of: - 1. record of high school graduation, high school equivalent or earned credits from an post-secondary institution; and - 2. achievement potential through the use of previous academic records and preentrance examination cut-off scores that are consistent with curriculum demands and scholastic expectations; and - 3. physical and emotional health that would provide evidence that is indicative of the applicant's ability to provide safe nursing care to the public."
-(NCBON Education Rules, 21 NCAC 36 .0320 Students, 2006) - C. In compliance with the above admission criteria, the additional requirements set forth below must be met by all persons applying for admission to the nursing programs with acceptance also being based on a weighted ranking of applicants.
-The applicant will: - 1.
-Complete the North Carolina Diagnostic and Placement Test (NC DAP) with scores meeting the minimums for the college or qualify for testing waiver as outlined in the college catalog under Placement Testing.
-Applicants may test twice within the twelve-month period which runs between January 1 and December 31.
+Additional requirements may be stipulated for nursing students because of the nature and legal responsibilities of nursing education and nursing practice. - B. Admission requirements and practices shall be stated and published by the controlling institution and must include assessment of: - 1. record of high school graduation, high school equivalent or earned credits from an post-secondary institution; and - 2. achievement potential through the use of previous academic records and pre-entrance examination cut-off scores that are consistent with curriculum demands and scholastic expectations; and - 3. physical and emotional health that would provide evidence that is indicative of the applicant's ability to provide safe nursing care to the public."
+(NCBON Education Rules, 21NCAC 36 .0320 Students, 2006)) - C. In compliance with the above admission criteria, the additional requirements set forth below must be met by all persons applying for admission to the nursing program with acceptance also being based on a weighted ranking of applicants.
+The applicant will: - Complete the North Carolina Diagnostic and Placement Test (NC DAP) with scores meeting the minimums for the college or qualify for testing waiver as outlined in the college catalog under Placement Testing.
 Successful completion of the recommended developmental courses will satisfy this requirement.
-It is the responsibility of the student to submit verification of test scores, written approval of testing waiver, or transcript of developmental coursework to the Admissions Office - 2.
-Have completed a high school or college chemistry course with a grade of "C" or above within the past eight years (ADN requirement only).
-There is no time limit for applicants with a bachelor's degree or an AAS degree in an approved healthcare field. - 3.
-Have an overall GPA of 2.5 on all college level coursework, including all courses taken at BCCC and other colleges, and a minimum curriculum GPA of 2.0 on all coursework required for graduation. - 4.
-For ADN and PN applicants, all anatomy and physiology courses (BIO 163, 168, and 169) must have been taken within five years of the student's application date. - 5.
-For PN applicants, MAT 110 (or MAT 115 or MAT 143) must have been taken within five years of the student's application date.
+It is the responsibility of the student to submit verification of test scores, written approval of testing waiver, or transcript of developmental coursework to the Admissions Office. - 2.
+Complete chemistry within the past eight years.
+Medical Laboratory Technology Programs requires chemistry to be completed within five years.
+There is no chemistry time limit for applicants with a Bachelor's degree or an AAS degree in an approved healthcare field. - 3.
+Maintain a minimum GPA of 2.5 in specific allied health program curriculum courses from all colleges and BCCC in order to apply to BCCC Allied Health Programs.
+In addition, a minimum GPA of 2.0 is required in specific allied health curriculum courses completed at BCCC.